unnsse/unnsse.io/content/posts/boundingbox_05032025.md

 The program should find a box (or boxes) in the input with the following properties:

-- The box must be defined by two pairs of coordinates corresponding to its top left and bottom right corners.
+- The box must be defined by two pairs of coordinates corresponding to its top-left and bottom-right corners.

 - It must be the **minimum bounding box** for some contiguous group of asterisks, with each asterisk in the group being horizontally or vertically (but not diagonally) adjacent to each other.
 A single, detached asterisk